Archisman-Mridha/aws-devops-professional/1-cicd-pipeline-in-aws/README.md

 ![Latest AMI version](./media/latest-ami-version.png)

+## CodeArtifact

+An application has dependencies.
+And the process of storing and retrieving these dependencies is called artifact management. **CodeArtifact is a secure, scalable and cost-efficient artifact management system**.
+It supports common dependency management tools like Maven, Gradle, NPM, PIP etc.

+CodeArtifact consists of Domains (VPC scoped).
+Each domain is a group of artifact repositories.
+Each repository contains cached artifacts (can be from public artifact repositories like NPM or custom artifacts can also be uploaded).

+> Generally the developer fetches a package directly from public registry like NPM.
+But **CodeArtifact can act as a proxy to public artifact repositories**.
+But in this case - when your development environment requests a package from a public repository, CodeArtifact intercepts the request, checks if it already has a local copy of the package, and if not, retrieves it from the public repository and caches it for future use.

+Both developers and CodeBuild can retrieve dependencies directly from CodeArtifact.
+CodeArtifact can publish event to AWS EventBridge when an artifact is created, upgraded or deleted.

+Access to an artifact repository can be given to another AWS account using resource policy. **Access can be given at repository level and not  at artifact level**.

+- [ ] Complete the section on AWS CodeArtifact.

 ## CodeGuru

 CodeGuru is a Machine Learning service provided by AWS for doing automated code reviews (using CodeGuru Reviewer) and application performance profiling (using CodeGuru Profiler).